aomalov/JBT/README.md

     - whatever ...
   - Threadsafe ``Connection pool`` is provided for DAO activities in order to elevate the storage througput
   - `Facade` classes encompass business logic at the moment of data storage and retrieval.
 They encapsulate DAO and DTO to allow for an easy API - create , read, update and delete (`CRUD`)
-  - Single entry point to the **Coupon Dibi** is the CouponSystem singleton.
-Login gives successful user a facade and a connection pool of 20 parallel session to the database.
+  - Single entry point to the **Coupon Dibi** is the *CouponSystem* singleton.
+Login gives successful user a facade and a connection pool of 20 parallel sessions to the database.
+  - All facade methods throw single type of Exception to provide for unified error handling at the presentation layer
+  - A background routine acompanies the *CouponSystem*.
+A separate thread cleans up the database, safely removing the outdated coupons